Global solution for the 3D gravity water waves system above a flat bottom: Introduction

 \subsection{Gravity water waves system above a flat bottom}

+In this subsection, we give a more precise mathematical description of the $3D$ gravity water waves system in the flat bottom setting.

-We first describe the problem setting.
-There is an incompressible irrotational inviscid fluid occupying a time dependent finite depth domain $\Omega(t)$, which has a free interface $\Gamma(t)$ and a fixed flat bottom $\Sigma$.
-The initial height of the interface is very small.
-Above the domain $\Omega(t)$, it's vacuum.
-We consider the effect of gravity and ignore the effect of surface tension.
-We normalize both the depth and the gravity constant $g$ to be $1$.
-We can describe the domain, the interface and the bottom in Eulerian coordinates as follows,
+Assume that the water region $\Omega(t)$ has a free interface $\Gamma(t)$ and a fixed flat bottom $\Sigma$.
+We normalize both \textit{ the depth} and \textit{the gravity constant} ``$g$'' to be ``$1$''.
+As a result, we can describe the domain, the interface and the bottom in the Eulerian coordinates as follows,

+where $h(t,x)$ denotes the height of the interface at point $x$ and at time $t$.
+Since we will be in the small data regime, readers can imagine that $h(t,x)$ is a small perturbation of ``$0$''.